Billionaire Profile

 In-Depth Profile

-Lloyd Craig Blankfein was born on September 20, 1954, in the Bronx, New York, to a family of modest means.
-His father worked as a clerk for the U.S. Postal Service, and his mother was a receptionist.
-Blankfein grew up in the Linden Houses, a public housing project in Brooklyn.
-He excelled academically, graduating as valedictorian from Thomas Jefferson High School in 1971.
-He then attended Harvard College, earning a Bachelor of Arts in history in 1975, followed by a Juris Doctor degree from Harvard Law School in 1978.
+Lloyd Craig Blankfein was born on September 20, 1954, in the Bronx, New York City.
+He was raised in the Linden Houses, a public housing project in Brooklyn.
+His father was a postal worker, and his mother worked as a receptionist.
+Blankfein attended Thomas Jefferson High School, where he graduated as valedictorian in 1971.
+He received an academic scholarship to Harvard University, earning a bachelor's degree in history in 1975 and a J.D. from Harvard Law School in 1978.

 Rise to Success